ishuar/zero-to-hero-devops-roadmap/linux/day-1/fliesystem-structure.md

 Whether you're configuring systems, managing applications, or automating tasks, a solid understanding of the Linux Filesystem Structure is an invaluable asset in your toolkit.
 Happy DevOps-ing!

+> If you found this article helpful, please don’t forget to Follow me on Github 👉 and star :star: the repo for further updates.

 ## More Helpful YouTube Video Resources

 This segment caters to individuals who may encounter challenges with text-based learning and have a preference for video tutorials, featuring live hands-on demonstrations.